rsksmart/devportal-1.0/guides/stablecoin/index.md

 ---
+menu_order: 700
+section_title: The Complete Guide to Stablecoins
+menu_title: Table of Contents
 title: "The Complete Guide to Stablecoins"
 description: "Learn about stablecoins, types of stablecoins, where to get them, and how to use the RSK Tokenbridge to cross tokens"
 tags: the-complete-guide-to-stablecoins, stablecoins, tutorial, overview, guides, tokens, defiant, tokenbridge, cross-chain, bridge, web3, bitcoin, rsk, peer-to-peer, blockchain